 Vineyards owned by Torres, old and new

 Torres have a number of interesting vineyards here including a lovely cabernet sauvignon vineyard on the outskirts of Curicó planted in 1897 from which they make their beautifully soft and velvety Manso de Velasco.
 El Aromo has deep clay soils and has proved excellent for merlot.
 They brought this plant material from Spain and planted in about 1999.
 The fruit from this goes into Santa Digna merlot.
 At Empedrado, 20km from the coast, they have planted, in about 2010, one of the most remarkable manmade vineyards I have seen.
 They found some schist soils, and cleared a pine forest and constructed remarkable terraces on this very steep site.
-They are experimenting to see which varieties do well.
-Pinot noir and merlot look promising so far.
 Birds are a problem so they need to net the vineyards after véraison (when the grapes start to swell and develop colour).

 Valdivieso are perhaps best known in Chile for their sparkling wines, now made from grapes principally from the coastal vineyards, but they also make wines from a number of interesting vineyards.
 Some Rhône varieties are sourced from a warm area called Sagrada Familia.
 They also have some very old bush vine carignan from Melozal, in Maule, where they have also planted some mourvèdre.
 They make a lovely ripe southern Rhône style wine called Eclat from these carignan, mourvèdre and syrah varieties.